Pakistan Idol: Pakistan Idol Season 1 (2013)

+Pakistan Idol Season 2 (2025)

 Hosts

 The show was hosted by television and film actor Mohib Mirza, with some segments was co-hosted by Anoushey Ashraf.

 Selection process

 Contestant eligibility

 At the series launch ceremony, the show-runners confirmed that the eligibility age for contestants would be between 15 and 30 years.
 The contestants also ought to be legal Pakistani residents and must not hold any current recording or talent representation contract.

 Initial auditions

 Participants have to register themselves for the initial audition through text subscriptions.
 These auditions are held in various cities throughout Pakistan but the television broadcasts may only feature auditions in larger cities like Lahore, Faisalabad, Islamabad etc.

 Since the number of auditioning contestants may well exceed 10,000 for each city, the contestants have to go through several cuts.
 The contestants have to first audition in front of selectors, which may include one of the show's producers.
 Only a few hundred participants make past this preliminary round of auditions.
 Successful contestants are then allowed to proceed to audition in front of the judges' panel.
 The judges then select around 80–100 successful contestants from the preliminary round based on their singing abilities and personalities.
 Selected participants are then handed a "golden ticket" for a trip to Karachi, allowing them to proceed to the next round of the selection process.

 For contestants that are unable to make it to the initial auditions, the show's sponsors run special audition drives such as the Clear Last Chance Auditions enabling more people to have a go at auditioning in front of the judges.